-Adding to the long list of earmarks he’s steered to well-connected campaign contributors, Rep. Hal Rogers has shown yet again that he’s earned the title “Prince of Pork.”
+The long list of earmarks he’s steered to well-connected campaign contributors shows Rep. Hal Rogers has yet again earned the title “Prince of Pork.”

-The Kentucky Republican earmarked millions of dollars for a Kentucky manufacturer, Phoenix Products, that produces leak-proof drip pans for the Army.
-The Phoenix drip pan cost an average of $17,000 per unit, even though a competitor says it produces a similar product at one-eighth the cost.
+The Kentucky Republican earmarked millions of dollars to a Kentucky manufacturer, Phoenix Products, which produces leak proof drip pans for the Army.
+The Phoenix drip pans cost an average of $17,000 each, even though a competitor charges about $2,500 for a similar part.

-Rep. Rogers, who CREW has dubbed the “Prince of Pork” for his habitual earmarking, has taken nearly $40,000 in campaign contributions from the owners of Phoenix Products and employees of its lobbying firm.
+Rep. Rogers, nicknamed the “Prince of Pork” for his habitual earmarking, has taken more than $35,000 in campaign contributions from the owners of Phoenix Products and employees of its lobbying firm.

-- Sixteen-term member of Congress representing Kentucky’s fifth district
+- Seventeen-term member of Congress representing Kentucky’s 5th district

-- Earmarked millions of dollars’ worth of government contracts for a company whose owners and lobbyists have donated tens of thousands of dollars to his campaign and leadership PAC
+- Under investigation by the U.S. Army’s Office of the Inspector General for earmarking millions of dollars to a company whose owners and lobbyists have donated tens of thousands of dollars to his campaign and leadership PAC

 - Chairman of the House Appropriations Committee